tomvit/Feed-Tables/README.md

 You can use either `CellsFeed` or `ListFeed` parser to parse the data.
 This depends on the format of the spreadsheet you want to use.
 Cells feeds are larger as every spreadsheet cell data is in a separated atom feed entry.
-The `CellsFeed` parser expects that there are names of fields in the first row of the spreadsheet.
+The `CellsFeed` parser expects that there are names of header fields in the first row of the spreadsheet.

 The following code shows how to use the `CellsFeed` parser.